michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

 These items can help you if provided or hurt you if omitted.
 Highlights here, detailed in the text body below.

-- Mortgage principal paid for loans more than 750K.
+- Mortgage principal amount paid for loans more than 750K.
 - Car tax (CA, MA, VA, WA).
 - Dependent care expenses (5 pieces of info).
 - E*Trade Stock plan supplemental info.